Māori Labour Market Information

 This section contains information and useful links that are designed to assist anyone with an interest in Māori social and economic issues to gain a better understanding about labour market trends among Māori.
 It contains key information about their people, their skills and past and current employment trends and opportunities.
-There are both statistical and report-based information, as well as links to the Department’s interactive labour market “tools”.
+There are both statistical and report-based information.

 Why Labour Market Knowledge Matters To Māori